PopaGeorgianVictor/PORTOFOLIO/README.md

  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/4dg4FND9/Screenshot-3.png">
  </picture>

- * when creating a tuple with only one item, remember to include a comma after the item, otherwise it will not be identified as a tuple
+ ### When creating a tuple with only one item, remember to include a comma after the item, otherwise it will not be identified as a tuple

  ## Remove

- * tuples are unchangeable, so you cannot remove items from it, but you can use the same workaround as we used for changing and adding tuple items
+ ### Tuples are unchangeable, so you cannot remove items from it, but you can use the same workaround as we used for changing and adding tuple items

    <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/nhFPT8Sh/Screenshot-4.png">